NativeScript/docs/content/guide/core/http.md

 title: Http
 ---
 <!-- TODO: Add links -->
-This class allows you to make http requests.
+Http provides utility methods to make all sorts of http networking requests.

 ## Using Http